 In addition, HIV-positive patients may be eligible for kidney transplant despite the fact that they have the virus that causes AIDS.
 Due to therapeutic advances in HIV/AIDS care, those with the AIDS virus now can be considered as candidates for transplantation.
 Mount Sinai is one of the few programs in the country with the expertise to successfully transplant these patients.
 We can also perform kidney transplants in patients with hepatitis C.

 Our Pediatric Renal Transplant Program is the largest such program in the Northeast, and the fifth largest program in the nation.

 Mount Sinai is one of the few centers in the New York region that offers pancreas transplantation as a surgical option for people with type I diabetes.
 Mount Sinai offers world-class care through a wide variety of organ transplants.
 We have extensive experience in multi-organ transplants, including combined liver-kidney transplants and heart-kidney transplants.

 Mount Sinai researchers are working hard to improve organ preservation, reduce rejection, minimize postsurgical complications and the side effects of immunosuppression, and prevent the recurrence of disease.

 Two large NIH-funded multicenter trials in transplantation are ongoing.
-Barbara Murphy, MD, is leading a genomics in transplantation study focusing on mechanisms of late graft injury, and Peter S. Heeger, MD, is running the Clinical Trials in Organ Transplantation Consortium, which is evaluating biomarkers as predictors of heart or kidney transplant outcome.
+One is a genomics in transplantation study focusing on mechanisms of late graft injury.
+Peter S. Heeger, MD, is running the Clinical Trials in Organ Transplantation Consortium, which is evaluating biomarkers as predictors of heart or kidney transplant outcome.
 Both studies are enrolling new patients.
 Additional efforts focus on mechanisms of ischemic injury and the pathophysiology of rejection in kidney and liver transplant patients.

 We Can Help